Mastercrocks/Real-talentsync-job-board/README.md

 Notes
 - Vite embeds env vars at build time.
 Set `VITE_FINNHUB_KEY` before triggering a build on Railway.
 - The News widget uses exponential backoff on 429 responses and shows last-good results when available.
-- The Early Penny Stock Movers may be empty if Finnhub has limited social data for the current tickers; it refreshes every 2 minutes.
+- The Early Penny Stock Movers first uses real social sentiment (14 days, rotating ticker batches).
+If that yields nothing, it falls back to real price movers under $5, then <$10, and finally <$20 — all strictly real data, never synthetic.
+The card refreshes every ~2 minutes.